openfaas/faas/ROADMAP.md

 Platforms: the x86_64 platform has first class support, with 32-bit arm and 64-bit arm provided on a best-effort basis.

-Orchestrators: there is official support for Kubernetes & Docker Swarm with the community providing support for AWS Fargate, Hashicorp Nomad and others.
+Orchestrators: there is official support for Kubernetes & faasd (containerd) with the community providing support for AWS Fargate, Hashicorp Nomad and others.

 ### OpenFaaS Cloud

 OpenFaaS Cloud is a multi-user distribution of OpenFaaS with a built-in CI/CD pipeline, OAuth delegation, a dashboard and a git-based workflow with public/private GitHub and self-hosted GitLab.

-Platforms: only the x86_64 platform has support.

-Orchestrators: there is official support for Kubernetes and for Docker Swarm.
-Kubernetes has better support for multiple users / tenants than Swarm.

 ## What is coming next?